 This report is made solely to the parent company's members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
 Our audit work has been undertaken so that we might state to the parent company's members those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the parent company's members as a body, for our audit work, for this report, or for the opinions we have formed.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the parent company and the parent company's members as a body, for our audit work, for this report, or for the opinions we have formed.

-Jonathan Davis (Senior Statutory Auditor) for and on behalf of Saffery Champness LLP
+Jonathan Davis (Senior Statutory Auditor) for and on behalf of Saffery LLP all Life

-Chartered Accountants Statutory Auditors

-Mitre House North Park Road Harrogate HG1 5RX
+Chartered Accountants Statutory Auditors Mitre House North Park Road Harrogate HG1 5RX